How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Angioedema: Angioedema (a serious allergic reaction which causes the area around the throat and tongue to swell) may occur with trandolopril, although uncommonly.
-If swelling of the face, tongue, or glottis occurs, stop the medication at once and seek immediate medical attention.
+Angioedema: Angioedema (a serious allergic reaction which causes the area around the throat and tongue to swell) may occur with trandolapril, although uncommonly.
+Angioedema may also affect the digestive system.
+If swelling of the face, tongue, or glottis occurs, or you experience unexpected abdominal pain that may be accompanied by nausea or vomiting, stop the medication at once and seek immediate medical attention.
 If you experience angioedema with trandolapril, you should not take any of the other ACE inhibitors, such as enalapril, lisinopril, or quinapril.

 People who have had angioedema caused by other substances may be at increased risk of angioedema while taking an ACE inhibitor such as trandolapril.